 ESS (SL only)

 - Group 5 – Mathematics:

 Mathematics Approaches and Analysis

 - Group 6 – The Arts:

 Students who do not wish to take an arts subject from Group 6 are allowed to choose a second subject from one of the other subject groups.

 - Theory of Knowledge (TOK) – TOK is a unique and highly regarded course which examines the nature of knowledge and how we know what we claim to know.
-The course trains students to reflect critically on knowledge claims and judgements, and to become more aware of their own perspectives and the sources of their views.
+The course trains students to reflect critically on knowledge claims and judgments, and to become more aware of their own perspectives and the sources of their views.

 - Extended Essay (EE) – Students must produce a 4,000-word research paper on a thesis of their own choice, which they independently research and write, with the support of a faculty supervisor.

 - Creativity, Action and Service (CAS) – The CAS program requires students to take part in extracurricular creative pursuits, physical activity and community service over the two years of study.
 This holistic part of the program provides students with opportunities to explore their interests, express their passions, work collaboratively with others and experience a journey of personal self-discovery.